gabrielefronze/esc17/vectorization/binning.markdown

 section: vectorization
 ---

-In this exercises you will vectorize the filling of an histogram in cartesian coordinates starting from points in polar coordinates
+In this exercises you will speed-up the filling of an histogram in cartesian coordinates starting from points in polar coordinates

 1. start from the code in [`binning.cpp`]({{site.exercises_repo}}/hands-on/vectorization/binning.cpp)